Big Hardee

 The Big Hardee is a hamburger sandwich offered by Hardee's.
 The original Big Hardee was introduced in 1995 and was designed to compete against McDonald's Big Mac or Burger King's Whopper.

+History

-It debuted in a commercial with the Big Mac sandwich.
-It had a jingle that goes, "More meat, more cheese, less money.
+The Big Hardee burger was first rolled out chainwide in the fall of 1995.
+Additionally, Hardee's sister chain, Carl's Jr. also introduced its version of the Big Hardee, The Big Carl.
+The Big Hardee debuted in a commercial with the Big Mac sandwich, and had a jingle that goes, "More meat, more cheese, less money.
 La la la la la."

-History and description

-The Big Hardee was re-released in September, 2009.
+It was re-released in 2009.
+When the Big Hardee became available in Sep.
+2009, it sold for $2.29, at the time around 70 cents less than the average Big Mac price.
+CKE Restaurants had, that August, also re-released the Big Carl.
+The Big Hardee was reintroduced in response to McDonald's inclusion of Angus beef into its own sandwich lineup.
+The Big Hardee was launched in conjunction with an ad campaign that the Los Angeles Times said was aimed at "belittling" the Big Mac.

+In Mar.
+2025, Hardee's still sold the Big Hardee as one of its 18 burgers, with the sandwich listed as having 920 calories.

+Description

 The sandwich features three 9:1 (9 patties = 1 pound) beef patties, two slices of American cheese, shredded lettuce and Big Twin Sauce on a 4-inch seeded bun.
 The sandwich averages 920 calories, 58g of fat and 1380 mg of sodium.

-Additionally, Hardee's sister chain, Carl's Jr. also introduced its version of the Big Hardee, The Big Carl.

-The Big Hardee was reintroduced in response to McDonald's inclusion of Angus beef into its own sandwich lineup.